DarrenWhite99/ConnectWise-Automate-Meltdown-and-Spectre-Detection-Scripts/README.md

   - Adapted Powershell Script to extract fields into EDFs within ConnectWise Automate.
 If you have problems generating the EDFs then import the XML twice.
   - Three registry add scripts thanks to @snix
+  - Dataview contributed by @DarrenWhite99, with appreciation to #labtech-security in LabTechGeek Slack
   - Only the .XML is needed - this has the .PS1 included here attached within it.
   - This should work on any Machine with Powershell 2 or above.
   - Thank you to @kgrube and @Matthew for their significant input into this ReadMe